hatu-sheikh-web3-polkastarter

 Third: Structure costs as variable wherever possible.
 Replace fixed contracts with revenue-sharing partnerships.
 Maintain core teams but scale support staff with transaction volume.
 Use automation to reduce overhead.
 Make high costs variable through partnerships and community approaches.

 These weren't theoretical frameworks.
-These were battle-tested principles from someone actively implementing them at CoinTerminal while competitors burned through final reserves.
+These were battle-tested principles implemented by Hatu Sheikh at CoinTerminal while competitors burned through final reserves.

-Practical Approaches to Revenue, Cost Control, and Longevity
+Following Practical Hassan Hatu Sheikh’s Approach to Revenue, Cost Control, and Longevity

 We developed infrastructure enabling applications to build on our technology.
 When applications use Polkastarter's infrastructure, they pay fees independent of launchpad activity.
 If the ecosystem grows to host DeFi protocols, NFT marketplaces, and gaming applications, we benefit regardless of launch market conditions.